Somewhere out there, someone is probably trying to invent a device that lets people taste and smell restaurant websites.

 - A bit of a buzz.
 A black and white photo of a packed-out restaurant gives users a nice example of the experience they’ll be given.

-If your business is way more than simply a restaurant, here’s a design that might inspire you.
+If your business is way more than simply a restaurant, here’s a great restaurant website design that might inspire you.

-The US-based 4 Rivers Smokehouse restaurant enjoys a few different revenue streams, from mail order food to a catering business.
+The US-based 4 Rivers Smokehouse restaurant enjoys a few additional revenue streams, from mail-order food to a catering business.

-Its web design makes sure that visitors get a full experience of this foodie brand – tantalizing photography is only part of the package.
+Its web design makes sure that visitors get a full experience of this foodie brand – mouth-watering photos are only part of the package.

 Here’s what to look out for on this website:

 - Razor-sharp navigation.
-In addition to the all-important menu, users are shown how to access every other part of the business, particularly online ordering.
+In addition to the all-important menu, users are shown how to access every other part of the brand, particularly how to order online.

 - Storytime.
-People love to find a restaurateur who’s proud of their roots.
-This restaurant website makes a lot of space for its story.
+Customers love to find a restaurateur who’s proud of their roots.
+This restaurant website makes a lot of space for its story, allowing customers to build a relationship with the owner.

 - Tons of info.
-From a ‘contact us’ button and links to press releases, to an email address bar for marketing mailouts, user experience is easy here.
+From a ‘contact us’ button and links to press releases, to an email address bar for marketing mailouts, user experience is easy here and leaves an overall good impression.

 Technically, this website houses four restaurants under one roof.
 But, technically, it’s still a great example of restaurant website design – so it still counts.

-With four restaurants to feature, and search engines to impress, the site has a lot of information to cover.
+With four restaurants to feature, and search engines to impress, the website has a lot of information and online ground to cover.

 Here’s how it does the job with finesse:

 - Aspirational photography.
-The key to this website design is making potential visitors fall in love with the marketplace as much as the food.
+The key to this website design is making potential visitors fall in love with the marketplace as much as the food and their new favorite restaurant and bar.

 - Use of social media.
-It’s always cool to check into the hottest foodie joints.
-This site makes its Instagram feed and social media buttons a design feature on the homepage.
+It’s always cool to check into the hottest foodie joints, no matter if you’re in San Francisco, New York, or Sydney.
+This online marketplace website makes its Instagram feed and social media links a design feature on the homepage.

 - Responsive design.
 Scroll down the website and check out how the content responds to your movements.
-It’s pretty fancy.
+As far as restaurant websites go, it’s pretty fancy.

 Oh, pasta – so simple, yet so delicious and versatile.
 If you’d write a song about pasta, we wouldn’t judge you.

-And if you want to make pasta your business, run over to Forma’s website.
-Located not far from Los Angeles, this restaurant knows how to make pasta lovers swoon.
+And if you want to make pasta for your business, run over to Forma’s website.

 Pasta aside, here’s what Forma’s website design does well: